 No matter what gender you identify with, we want to know the story behind your tattoo.
 Tell us a little bit about yourself and the reason you got inked.
 Don’t have a tattoo?
 Tell us why…or about your plans for a future design.

 Please note: after you post your comment, the webpage will automatically refresh and then return you to this section of the exhibit.

-Thank you for viewing Tattooed and Tenacious, hosted by the La Quinta Museum.
+Thank you for viewing Tattooed and Tenacious as hosted by the Camron-Stanford House.

 Thank you to the following people and organizations for their funding and support of this exhibit: Hayward Area Historical Society, History San Jose, and Adrienne McGraw and Susan Spero at John F. Kennedy University.
 We are especially grateful to Lyle Tuttle for sharing his knowledge and stories of female tattoo artists with the curator, and for his support of this project before, during, and after its first installation in Hayward.